lgmastin/Ash3d_cryptotephra/example_output/readme.txt

-This folder contains example output from runs using this script
+This folder contains example output from runs using this script, run on October 23, 2023.